AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/button.md

 # Button Component {#button-component-adaptive-forms-core-component}

 A button in an Adaptive Form is a UI element that allows users to initiate an action when clicked.
 The button element can be used to submit a form, reset a form, or perform other actions such as navigating to a different page or triggering custom code.
-The button can be created using the Button Core Component and can be styled using CSS.
+The button can be created using the Button Core Component.

 The Adaptive Forms Rule Editor allows users to set various actions for the button component.
 These actions include opening a website, showing or hiding form components, adding an instance of a panel or component, submitting or resetting a form, and more.